andurif/moodle-mod_courselinks/README.md

 - Card: links to courses will be display as cards with their own course image.
 - List : links to courses will be listed one below the other.
 - Navigation menu: links to courses will be displayed on a menu where each course will be a menu item.
-<p>Be careful, a link is displayed only for users with access rights to this course !</p>
+<p>Be careful, a link is displayed only for users with access rights to this course !<br>
+Besides when you want to add a resource only courses you manage will be displayed in the form (filter on the moodle/role:assign "Assign roles to users" capability).</p>

 <img src="https://i15.servimg.com/u/f15/17/05/22/27/course10.png" />